Request your FREE Beginner’s Guide to Google’s AlgorithmRequest now

 Google Penguin has underscored how imperative it is to avoid over-optimising anchor text, ie, by using too many, or irrelevant, keywords (‘keyword stuffing’).
 This indicates to Google that you are attempting to manipulate your place in search rankings.

-How will I know if I’ve been hit by a Penguin penalty?
+How will I know if I’ve been hit by a link-related penalty?

 If your link profile is deemed by Google to be negative, your site will be penalised and you’ll see your search engine ranking fall.

-Therefore, if your site’s analytics report displays a sudden and severe drop in traffic and SERPs rankings, it’s likely that you’ve fallen foul of Penguin and that you will have been issued with a manual or algorithmic penalty.
+Therefore, if your site’s analytics report displays a sudden and severe drop in traffic and SERPs rankings, it’s likely that you’ve been issued with an algorithmic penalty.

 The severity of the decrease depends upon the form of penalty that has affected your site, as well as the variation of digital marketing tactics you have in place.
 For example, if you rely solely on organic search to drive traffic to your website, the dip in visitors is likely to be more intense after a penalty compared to sites that utilise other forms of advertising, such as pay per click (PPC) initiatives and television advertisements.